SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 You can use the **Sync with Teams** button in the App Catalog ribbon that will automatically create the Microsoft Teams app manifest, app package and install it in the Microsoft Teams store.
 This will make your solution available for all users in your tenant and Microsoft Teams teams.

+Developers can also define the contents of the Microsoft Teams app manifest and app package.
+Refer to [Deployment options for SharePoint Framework solutions for Microsoft Teams](deployment-spfx-teams-solutions.md) for deployment options.

 ### Alternative deployment options

 There's an alternative way to deploy your solution, which will for instance allow you to make a solution available only to one specific team in your tenant.
-See [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](./web-parts/guidance/creating-team-manifest-manually-for-webpart.md) for details on how to create the manifest.

 1. Build your SharePoint Framework solution the normal way: